 - Shower Curtain.
 Another item that harbors mold and mildew.
 Ideally, a cloth shower curtain should be washed every month.
 Replace your plastic shower curtain or spray it with Quick Shine 3-IN-1 Disinfectant Surface Cleaner.

 - Tooth Brushes.
 You should be replacing your toothbrush every 1-3 months not just when you notice the bristles are destroyed.
-Consider soaking your tooth brush in mouth wash to to disinfect.
+Consider soaking your toothbrush in mouthwash to disinfect it.

 - Hair Brush.
 Don’t just remove hair from your brush, you should also take a few minutes to soak your brushes in warm soapy water and tea tree oil.

-- Baseboards, Trim and Walls.
-Fingerprints, splattered toothpaste and dust are just a few reasons why these surfaces should get special attention.
+- Baseboards, Trim, and Walls.
+Fingerprints, splattered toothpaste, and dust is just a few reasons why these surfaces should get special attention.

 - Behind The Toilet.
 There can be a lot of splashes and splatters that go on behind the toilet which cause the wall to smell and become discolored.
 All you need to do is spray that surface with an enzyme cleaner and allow it to sit for five minutes and then wipe it clean.